SixBytesUnder/custom-motd/README.md

   ```bash
   ./motd.sh
   ```
+  That's it, from now on every time you ssh into your Raspberry, you should see the custom message of the day.

+### All below is optional

 - You can remove default MOTD, but it's not necessary since the script will clean the screen anyway.

   ```bash